 1am and I have the choice to dash back across town for the last two hours at Villa Kreutzberg or call it a night and eat falafel.
 Which then meant night bus and two more long walks.

 What was it that made me bolt?
 The onda of gloom.
 Maybe it would change with more people.
 Maybe I needed to brighten it up.
 I did feel positive as I arrived, because this was the first place I breathed the air of Berlin in my previous trip.
-But something in the doorway felt unfriendly, and I just backed out.
+But I stood in the doorway, perceived lifelessness, and backed out.

 Also quite a lot of women were arriving at the same time as me.
 I smelled their hunger (or their pain?) and it put me off.
 Even as I stood in the hallway, organizing my maps by candlelight, they continued rushing in.
 And I knew the men in that room were not enough for them.